Skip to main content

 aws eks describe-cluster --name YOURCLUSTERNAME --region us-east-1 | grep "arn:aws:eks"

-Add Multiple Cluster to ArgoCD using the Declarative Method
+Adding Multiple Clusters to ArgoCD using the Declarative Method

-So basically, what you are trying to achieve here, is granting the argocd instance in the exiting instance a long-lasting authentication process coupled with authorization in order to deploy your deployment yaml files across the new cluster the GitOps way.
+What you are trying to achieve here, is granting your argocd setup in the existing cluster a long-lasting authentication process coupled with authorization to deploy your deployment yaml files across the new cluster the GitOps way.

-Setup up serviceaccount token, role, role binding with terraform
+Setup up serviceaccount token, role, and role binding with Terraform

 In your existing Terraform IaC folder used for your new EKS cluster, create a new file named argocd.tf and add the following codes.